LambBread/lipsum-cpp/README.md

 # lipsum-cpp

-A lightweight, header-only C++ library for generating sample Lorem Ipsum text.
+A header-only C++ library for generating sample Lorem Ipsum text.
 Useful for prototyping apps, UI testing, and anywhere placeholder text is needed.

 ## Features